 In Christianity, eggs are a common symbol of the resurrection of Christ.
 Traditional designs on the eggs are also imbued with meaning.
 Per Christian tradition, triangles on eggs represents the Holy Trinity.
 Different regions of Ukraine decorate eggs in different ways.
 For example, the pysanky in Western Ukraine boast drawings of chicks to represent fertility and deer to represent strength and prosperity.

 The pysanka tradition wasn’t widely practiced in Ukraine when the country was under Soviet rule from World War II until 1991, when Ukraine regained its independence.
-“Ever since Ukraine regained independence, there has been a rebirth of this tradition in Ukraine,” says Zielyk.
+“Ever since Ukraine regained independence, there has been a rebirth of this tradition in Ukraine,” said Zielyk.

 The symbolism of the pysanky continues long after Easter.
 Some people put egg shells in cattle feed to make the cattle stronger or put them in gardens to enhance the harvest.
 Putting an egg at each of the four corners of a house is supposed to bring good luck.
-Thus, Zielyk hopes to ship the pysanky on display at the Ukrainian Institute of America to Ukraine to “symbolically to help with the rebirth” of the country, to contribute to efforts to help the country rebuild.
+Thus, Zielyk hoped to ship the pysanky on display at the Ukrainian Institute of America to Ukraine to “symbolically to help with the rebirth” of the country, to contribute to efforts to help the country rebuild.

 Now, more than ever, the decorating of pysanky is a considered one of the ways to show that Ukrainian culture exists at a time when the war threatens to destroy sites of Ukrainian culture and heritage.
-As Zielyk puts it, “The fragile egg is still here, and we’re still here.”
+As Zielyk put it, “The fragile egg is still here, and we’re still here.”

 - Florence Pugh Might Just Save the Movie Star From Extinction